rons17/IMDB/Overview.md

 IMDB-Clone
-I am on the way to create a Movie app, which will be a IMDB clone created on React App.
+->I am on the way to create a Movie app, which will be a IMDB clone created on React App.
 This React project will provide us the list of upcoming, popular & top rated movies.
 On clicking on any movie it will show us the detail page of the movie.
 This React app also have a caraousel at the top for displaying movies as hero banner.
 All the routes/pages are designed beautifully by using CSS attached to every javascript files.